LukeGrahamLandry/franca/devlog.md

 - cleanup: @if(TODOWASM) is official now. run_tests skips for os.
 - started splitting wasm/isel legalization part from ssa->stack in the hopes it will be less confusing to be smarter about leaving values on the stack. stashed that for now.
+- web: get_file: just read the rootfs bytes on the js side.
+- web: Test All set_futex_and_wake: `RangeError: offset is outside the bounds of the DataView`. i think problem is js_shutdown sends "done" and then throws back to handle which does more stuff so it gets desynced. fixed by tracking which universe each request is in so can throw away junk ones after we've moved on. hacky but i think the only reason it worked before was get_file spawning a worker gave it an extra chance to reset.

 ## (Mar 20)